classroomtechtools/classroomtechtools.github.io/atjs/README.md

 ```

 ####Nuts 'n' Bolts
 The proxy, in addition to retrieving the information from the spreadsheet, is responsible for setting up the page to make it easy to design a web app.
-That involves two things:
+That involves the following:

 * It wraps a wrapper around each row's html, and places the content of each column into data- attribute.
 * It reads in any content in the `<script>` section of the template and injects javascript code into the rendered page so that it imports the declared javascript code